 At a soon-to-be-demolished lunch counter in the economically suffering Hill District, racial tensions of the era are passionately debated by the staff and regulars.
 Two Trains Running includes the first mention of an offstage 322-year-old prophet, Aunt Ester, who is seen in Wilson's later plays.

 Ruben Santiago-Hudson won a Featured Actor Tony for Two Trains Running.
-He shared the stage in the Broadway production with Laurence Fishburne and Viola Davis.
+He shared the stage in the Broadway production with Laurence Fishburne and Davis.

 'Seven Guitars' (Set in 1948; Premiered in 1995)

 Seven Guitars is set in the backyard of a Pittsburgh tenement where a womanizing blues singer, recently released from prison, tries to right what he has wronged.

 Keith David, Davis and Santiago-Hudson (Tony winner for the role) starred in the production.